 Check out these two cards above….notice the choice of background colors and patterns, and how well they are in sync with the quilled patterns?
 That’s what you want to go for!

 New to quilling?
 I encourage you to read this post first…it’ll give you the straight dope on the process 😊

 Your proposed card design will involve one, or a few, of the most popular shapes.
 Here is my handy quilling shapes chart I made so I could master the different shapes – feel free to use it as a guide!

 For your designs, you can use a combination of fully coiled and partially coiled shapes together .

-Glue the end piece off just as you do normally.
-If you have some of those longish tweezers, use them for picking up little bitty paper elements and keeping your fingers free of residue.
+Secure the end piece off using a dab of glue via the precision applicator.
+If you have some of those longish tweezers, use them for picking up the finished coil and placing it on your corkboard.

-You can use straight pins in the corkboard to hold the shapes together as you attach glue to them.
+Use straight pins in the foam/corkboard to hold the shapes together as you attach glue to them.
 You want to let the glue dry thoroughly before you finally attach the design to your card (which will also involve glue.)

 Congratulations…you have a beautiful quilled handmade card for any occasion!